BQcybersec/-UofM-VIRT-CYBER-12-2021/Homework/Unit-15 Web-Vulnerabilities/README.md

 Increasing Password complexity would force "tonystark" to get a better password.

-two-factor authentication and limiting the amount of login attempts  for a given period of time would help reduce the risks from a brute force attack such as this.
+Two-factor authentication and limiting the amount of login attempts  for a given period of time would help reduce the risks from a brute force attack such as this.

 #### Web Application 3: Wheres the BeEF?